Add Dimension to Your Music With Autoharps and Zithers

-String instruments like the zither, autoharp, guitar, harp, and dulcimer have a common origin, but they are played and orchestrated in different ways.
-The guitar, and to a lesser extent the harp and the dulcimer, are widely used, but the zither and autoharp are relatively obscure instruments.
-These two instruments are similar in appearance, and are used in a similar way.What is a zither?
+Stringed instruments, like the zither, autoharp, guitar, harp, and dulcimer, all have a common origin, but they are played and orchestrated in different ways.
+The guitar, harp, and dulcimer are widely used, but the zither and autoharp are relatively obscure instruments.
+Check out the new and pre-owned autoharps and zithers on eBay, and get ready to make some beautiful music.What should you know about the zither?

-This instrument typically looks like a flat box with a diagonal cut across the right corner and a hole in the middle, but they can come in different shapes and sizes.
-Depending on the type you’re playing, it can have between 30 to 42 strings.
-Some of the strings sit above a guitar-like fretboard and the remaining strings are above the instrument’s body.
+Whether you get one from a brand like Suzuki, Oscar Schmidt, or La Bella, this instrument typically looks like a flat box with a diagonal cut across the right corner, and it has a hole in the middle.
+That said, they can come in different shapes and sizes.
+Depending on the type youre playing, a zither can have between 30 to 42 strings.
+Some of the strings sit above a guitar-like fretboard, and the remaining strings are above the instruments body.
 They are arranged in this manner:

-- Strings 1 to 5, above the fretboard, are for the melody.
+- Strings 1 to 5: Above the fretboard, these are for the melody.

-- Strings 6 to 17 are used for accompaniment.
+- Strings 6 to 17: Used for accompaniment.

-- Strings 30 to 42 are used for the contrabass.
+- Strings 30 to 42: These play the contrabass notes.

-Over the years, the pair of string instruments have primarily been played by amateur musicians.
+Over the years, affordable autoharps and zithers have primarily been used for home entertainment.
 Even so, there are a few notable musicians who have played these instruments.
 They include:

 - Linda McCartney: She was a member of Paul McCartney and Wings and was married to Sir Paul McCartney.

 - Dorothy Carter: Carter was a prominent musician in psychedelic folk music and the medieval music revival movement.